 Hybrid chat bots simply have a mix of menu navigation and open-ended questions.
 This can be used in a variety of different ways.
 Perhaps a menu is offered if the bot cannot answer an open-ended question or if the visitor requests a menu.
 The chat bot may primarily be menu-based, but also have an “or enter what you need help with here” type option.
 Any sort of a mix between open-ended questions and menu-based navigation would be a hybrid chat bot.

 Depending on how well they are set up, hybrid bots can be used to overcome the disadvantages of either a purely conversational A.I. bot or a purely menu-based bot.
-A Hybrid bot may be able skip a series of menus that is too long by offering an option to type “customer service” to bypass looking through endless menus for example.
+A hybrid bot may be able to skip a series of menus that is too long by offering an option to type “customer service” to bypass looking through endless menus, for example.

 You can set up other phrases the same way.
 Perhaps you can simply type in what you are looking for to immediately go to the proper menu (or receive a direct answer) instead of arriving there by clicking on several buttons.
 Rather than having a few prompts indicating what sort of questions are available to ask, a hybrid bot may come with the ability to ask it anything, but it still can have buttons to assist navigation as well.

 Since a hybrid bot can be any combination of a button-based bot and a conversational A.I. type of bot, very conceivably you would need to do twice the amount of setup or training as either of the other two bot types.
 Additional menus would need to be created as well as training for correct answers to open-ended questions.
 Still, this is the option to use if you wanted the visitor to have a say in which type of bot interface they use.